 In the United States, one birth control pill (Yaz) is approved for the treatment of PMDD.
 Yaz contains 24 tablets of 20 mcg ethinyl estradiol and 3 mg drospirenone.
 It is thought that mood symptoms are improved with a shorter pill-free interval (number of placebo days).
 Yaz has only four days, instead of the typical seven days.
 However, there are some concerns that women who start Yaz might be at higher risk for blood clots in the legs and lungs (but the absolute risk of having a blood clot is very, very low).

-Gonadotropin-releasing hormone agonists — Gonadotropin-releasing hormone (GnRH) agonists (eg, leuprolide acetate or Lupron) are a type of medication that causes the ovaries to temporarily stop making estrogen and progesterone.
+Gonadotropin-releasing hormone agonists — Gonadotropin-releasing hormone (GnRH) agonists (eg, leuprolide acetate or goserelin acetate) are a type of medication that causes the ovaries to temporarily stop making estrogen and progesterone.
 This causes a temporary menopause and improves the physical symptoms (eg, bloating) and irritability caused by PMS and PMDD.
 However, the medication results in extremely low estrogen levels, which causes severe hot flashes and bone loss over time.
-Therefore, in addition to the GnRH medicine, women are treated with low doses of estrogen and progesterone to treat the hot flashes, and to prevent bone loss.
-Although this treatment is very effective, it is complicated and expensive, and is only used if other treatments do not work.
+Therefore, in addition to the GnRH agonist, women are treated with low doses of estrogen and progesterone to stop hot flashes and to prevent bone loss.
+Although this treatment is very effective, it is complicated and expensive and is only used if other treatments do not work.